Le Touquet: Cycling

-Le Touquet has been host to four stages of the Tour de France.
-The resort first hosted a stage during the 1971 Tour de France on 2 July, as the finish for Stage 6b, starting from Amiens.
-Following this, the resort hosted Stage 3 of the 1976 Tour de France, on 27 June.
-This was a 37 km individual time trial which both started and finished at the resort.
-The following day, Le Touquet was the departure point for the fourth stage, to Bornem in Belgium.
-The 2014 Tour de France began Stage 4 at Le Touquet on 8 July, with the stage taking a 163.5 km route to Lille Métropole.
-Because the town hosted the cycling race, Le Touquet is eligible to promote itself with a "Bicycle City" (Ville à Vélo) label by Tour de France (one of 133 municipalities in the world).
+Le Touquet has been host to four stages of the Tour de France: the finish point of stage 6b of 1971 Tour de France; two stages at the 1976 Tour de France, an individual time trial (stage 3) and the departure point for stage 4; and the 2014 Tour de France stage 4.
+Le Touquet is thus eligible to promote itself with a "Bicycle City" (Ville à Vélo) label by Tour de France (one of 133 municipalities in the world).
 The jury found in 2021 and 2023 that the commune had a structured policy of promoting bicycle usage, awarding it with two bicycles out of four.
 According to another assessment, the Baromètre des villes cyclables, a national survey of bicycle usage and safety, Le Touquet's grade in 2021 on the scale from 1 to 6 (higher is better; averaged to 3.50) was 4.22 ("favourable conditions"), the third-best result in the Hauts-de-France region among 115 rated communes.